API Overview

 | ActionService | User action submission on delivered messages |

-| ApiKeyService | API key management |
+| ApiKeyService | Scoped API key and SCIM token management |

-| CampaignService | Campaign lifecycle management |
+| CampaignService | Campaign lifecycle, audiences, and deliveries |

 | DeviceService | Device registration and push tokens |